kata198/AdvancedHTMLParser/README.rst

 * In general, for tag names and attribute names, you should use lowercase values.
 During parsing, the parser will lowercase attribute names (like NAME="Abc" becomes name="Abc").
 During searching, however, for performance reasons, it is assumed you are passing in already-lowercased strings.
 If you can't trust the input to be lowercase, then it is your responsibility to call .lower() before calling .getElementsBy\*

-* If you are using IndexedAdvancedHTMLParser to construct HTML and not search, I recommend either setting the index params to False in the constructor, or calling  AdvancedHTMLParser.disableIndexing()
+* If you are using this to construct HTML and not search, I recommend either setting the index params to False in the constructor, or calling  AdvancedHTMLParser.disableIndexing()

 * There are additional functions and usages not documented here, check the file for more information.